William L. Haskin: Retirement and death

 In retirement, Haskin resided in New London, Connecticut.
 He died in New London on September 24, 1931.
 He was buried at Arlington National Cemetery.

 Family

 In April 1865, Haskin married Annie Lydia Davis.
-They were the parents of one daughter and three sons -- Lavinia, Joseph, William, and Lawrence.
+They were the parents of one daughter and three sons—Lavinia, Joseph, William, and Lawrence.
 Lavinia Haskin was the wife of Brigadier General Joseph Alfred Gaston.
 Haskin's sister Katherine was the wife of Brigadier General Marcus P. Miller.
+His sister Frances was the daughter of Brigadier General Crosby P. Miller.